Malware: Use of the same operating system

 Homogeneity can be a vulnerability.
 For example, when all computers in a network run the same operating system, upon exploiting one, one worm can exploit them all: In particular, Microsoft Windows or Mac OS X have such a large share of the market that an exploited vulnerability concentrating on either operating system could subvert a large number of systems.
 It is estimated that approximately 83% of malware infections between January and March 2020 were spread via systems running Windows 10.
 This risk is mitigated by segmenting the networks into different subnetworks and setting up firewalls to block traffic between them.

 Mitigation

 Antivirus / Anti-malware software

 Anti-malware (sometimes also called antivirus) programs block and remove some or all types of malware.
-For example, Microsoft Security Essentials (for Windows XP, Vista, and Windows 7) and Windows Defender (for Windows 8, 10 and 11) provides real-time protection.
+For example, Microsoft Security Essentials (for Windows XP, Vista, and Windows 7) and Windows Defender (for Windows 8, 10 and 11) provide real-time protection.
 The Windows Malicious Software Removal Tool removes malicious software from the system.
 Additionally, several capable antivirus software programs are available for free download from the Internet (usually restricted to non-commercial use).
 Tests found some free programs to be competitive with commercial ones.

 Typically, antivirus software can combat malware in the following ways: